Luthey-Schulten-Lab/SummerSchool_2025/CME/bimolecule/README.md

 Now go to Jupyter Notebook interface and navigate to directory `/CME/bimolecule/`.
 You will use the notebook `Tut1.1-ODEBimol.ipynb` to simulate the bimolecular reaction using ordinary differential equations (ODEs) solved with SciPy, and `Tut1.2-CMEBimol.ipynb` to simulate the same reaction using the Chemical Master Equation (CME) with jLM in Lattice Microbes.

+To run a Jupyter Notebook, you can use short-cut **Control+Enter** to execute the selected cell.
+Or, you can click **Cell-Run All** to run the entire script.

 ## Recap

 ### Set Up Simulation and Analyze with jLM